nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 `cfx5solve -help` for a list of commands.

-=== "Serial Job"
+=== "Serial"
     Single *process* with a single *thread* (2 threads if hyperthreading enabled).
     Usually submitted as part of an array, as in the case of parameter sweeps.

     ```sh
     #!/bin/bash -e